 Adapt & Thrive — Preparing for the effects of climate change in the Buffalo-Niagara/WNY Region

 Bringing preparedness to the Buffalo-Niagara Region presents an opportunity to thrive, not just survive if we prepare both our physical and societal infrastructure, and continue to build on the revitalization it is already experiencing.
 A once Queen City could be so again in a region that will be one of the most livable in the country.

 Thus, we are leading an initiative to develop a Buffalo-Niagara Regional Climate Model, starting with Weathering Change in WNY.

 Two climate-related products have been produced − a first step in developing a more elaborate regional model.
-Collaborating with Dr. Stephen Vermette, a climatologist with the Department of Geography & Planning at SUNY Buffalo State, we have delineated an eight county Buffalo-Niagara/WNY Region, and further, described five climate zones within the region for more detailed downscaling of effects.
-And, using a trend analysis approach − a look at where climate may take us in the future − we have taken a first step towards understanding our regional climatic responses, and non responses, to global warming.
+Collaborating with Dr. Stephen Vermette, a climatologist with the Department of Geography & Planning at SUNY Buffalo State, we have delineated an 8-county Buffalo-Niagara/WNY Region, and further, described five climate zones within the region for more detailed effects.
+Using a trend analysis approach − a look at where climate may take us in the future − we have taken a first step towards understanding our regional climatic responses, and non-responses, to global warming.